Introduction

 Network discovery protocols

-Discovery protocols, such as Bonjour, UPnP, ZeroConf and WebService Discovery, are support services that make it easier to find the Axis device and its services on the network.
-After deployment, once the Axis device IP address is known and the Axis device is added to the VMS, it is recommended to disable the discovery protocol to stop the Axis device from announcing its presence on the network.
+Discovery protocols, such as Bonjour, UPnP, ZeroConf, WS-Discovery, and LLDP/CDP, are support services that make it easier to find the Axis device and its services on the network.
+After you have deployed the device and added it to the VMS, we recommend that you disable the discovery protocol to stop the Axis device from announcing its presence on the network.

 AXIS OS version | Web interface configuration path |